The Serpent's Fall

 Amanda held her hand in front of her mouth as she gasped, eyes wide.
 “What the heck!”

-Jack’s tone shifted, and he hesitated for a moment. “…It landed with a thud and rolled underneath a chair where an elderly woman sat.
-I remember thinking to myself: The lady is anyway at the end of her life.
+Jack’s tone shifted, and he hesitated for a moment.
+“It landed with a thud and rolled underneath a chair where an elderly woman sat.
+I remember thinking to myself: that lady is at the end of her life anyway.
 My family sat safely tucked away at the rear of the restaurant.
 Why would I risk my life for her?
 So I closed the door and pressed my back against the wall.”
-He twiddled his thumbs while looking down.
-“You see.
-I am not brave, nor am I good.”
+He fiddled with his thumbs, eyes downcast.
+“You see, I’m not brave, nor am I good.”

-“I wish that was the end of the story, but it is not.”
+“I wish that was the end of the story, but it’s not.”

-Amanda scooted closer and took a seat at the edge of the bed, her feet planted on the floor, hands folded on her lap.
+Amanda scooted closer and took a seat on the edge of the bed, her feet planted on the floor, hands folded on her lap.
 “Sorry, please proceed.”

 With a trembling voice, he said, “Then I stumbled over something.
 I looked down…” Jack sniffed and wiped his eyes. “…and there she was…” He couldn’t contain his emotions and began sobbing uncontrollably.